Pre-listing guide · DFW Metro · Updated · Expert-reviewed by , Sales Manager

 A pre-listing inspection should review shingles, ridge cap, valleys, flashing, roof penetrations, gutters, fascia, attic indicators when accessible, and visible interior staining if the seller has concerns.

 The written notes should separate maintenance, repair, monitoring, and replacement-planning signals.
+We also reference the relevant code language — for example IRC R903 and R908 cover roof drainage and reroofing — so the notes line up with what a buyer's inspector will expect.
 For a broader inspection framework, read the DFW roof inspection checklist.

 Repair, disclose, or monitor